opentok/opentok-network-test/iOS-Sample/README.md

                                    delegate:self];
 ```

-The OTNetworkTestDelegate class connects to the test OpenTok session and publishes a test stream
+The OTNetworkTestDelegate class connects to the test Vonage Video API session and publishes a test stream
 to the session.
 Upon the stream being created, the app subscribes to it, so that it can
 collect statistics for it.